VKalekis/Roguelike_AtuanTombs/README.md

     * FullGame.java for Game with Starting, Winning and Losing screens.
         * Starting screen
             * 1st TextField: 'Warrior' or 'Wizard' for choosing Player Class.
-            * 2nd TextField: Player name.
+            * 2nd TextField: Player name (must be non empty).
-            * 3rd TextField: 'DEBUG' for one-shooting enemies (Player deals 10001 damage).
-I've implemented it since I don't know if the game is (easily) completable using the specific stats for the player, the enemies and the items.
+            * 3rd TextField: 'debug' for one-shooting enemies (Player deals 10001 damage).
+I've implemented it to make the game easier to beat, regardless of the stats for the player, the enemies and the items.

     * OnlyGamePanel.java only for Game Panel with no support for winning or losing. (for easier access to game / debugging)